Eden Fesi: Fictional character biography

 Eden Fesi, a mutant teleporter living in Kata Tjuta, Australia under the tutelage of Gateway, is recruited by Nick Fury to be a part of his Secret Warriors.
 Hesitant at first, he agrees when Gateway gives his blessing.
 Almost immediately after being recruited, Eden has to teleport the entire team into the middle of a large battle aboard a dock to save Fury.
 He accompanies the team on several missions, including an infiltration of the H.A.M.M.E.R. base that brings them into conflict with the Dark Avengers and an attack on a Hydra base that leaves Eden critically wounded.
 The team disbands, as Hellfire had betrayed them and Eden slips into a coma.
 Eden eventually makes a full recovery.

 As part of the Marvel NOW! event, Eden is now operating under the moniker Manifold.
 He is recruited by Captain America and Iron Man to the Avengers, as a part of their attempt to make the team more global in scope.

 When Krakoa is established as a mutant nation, Manifold joins S.W.O.R.D. as the 'Quintician', the leader of the Teleport Team.
+During Destiny of X, Manifold tells Cable he is leaving the S.W.O.R.D team.
+Together, they form a team with Wiz Kid, Weaponless Zsen, and Khora of the Burning Heart to combat Abigail Brand and her allies.

+Manifold's team discovers that the Progenitors brainwashed Vulcan into working for Brand.
+During the confrontation, the Progenitors express an interest in Manifold for his powers and proceeded to torture him by opening a portal in his chest.
+They are stopped by Cable with the assistance of Lactuca the Knower.
+Having stopped Brand, Wiz Kid becomes the Station Commander of S.W.O.R.D. and Manifold chooses to stay under the new management.

-Destiny later learns that Manifold will be essential to the future of Krakoa and the survival of mutantkind and places him in stasis until he can fulfill his purpose.
+Destiny later learns that Manifold will be essential to the future of Krakoa and the survival of mutantkind, and tasks Rogue and Gambit to bring him to her.
+Manifold is kidnapped by the Power Broker, who holds him captive under mind control through a device that will kill him if removed.
+Despite the rest of the hostages being freed, Manifold's device is not removed and he is kept in a pod by Destiny to help prevent a future crisis.
 Manifold is later freed and helps the X-Men infiltrate Orchis' base.

 Powers and abilities

-Eden's mutation allows him to bend reality, fold and twist space-time, and speak with the very universe.
+Eden Fesi's mutation allows him to bend reality, fold and twist space-time, and speak with the very universe.
 Daisy Johnson described him as a "souped-up teleporter".
 Eden's portals stay open until he chooses to close them.
 It is later revealed that Eden actually talks to space and is described as a quintician.
 Abigail Brand reported that Eden asks space to do things for him, such as fold so he can walk across and essentially teleport, ask space to bend light around him rendering him invisible, and even teleport solar plasma from the sun to his hand.